 In order to ensure maximum presence of all Directors in the Board Meeting, dates of the Board Meetings are fixed in advance after consultation with individual directors and consideration of their convenience.
 The agenda papers along with relevant explanatory notes and supporting documents are circulated within prescribed time to all Directors.
-All the provisions of rules 3 and 4 of the (Meetings of the Board and its powers) rules, 2014 were complied with while conducting all Board Meetings/committee meetings through VC.
+All the provisions of Section 173(2) of the Act read with Rule 3 of the Companies (Meetings of the Board and its Powers) Rules, 2014 were complied with while conducting all Board Meetings/Committee Meetings through VC.

-Apart from any specific matter, the Board periodically reviews routine business items which includes approval of financial results along with Auditors review report, operational performance of the Company, minutes of committee meetings, quarterly corporate governance report, statement of investor complaints, shareholding pattern, compliance report on all laws applicable to the Company, annual financial statements and other matters placed before the Board pursuant to Part A of Schedule II of Listing Regulations.
+Apart from any specific matter, the Board periodically reviews routine business items which includes approval of financial results along with Auditors Review Report, operational performance of the Company, minutes of committee meetings, quarterly corporate governance report, statement of investor complaints, shareholding pattern, compliance report on all laws applicable to the Company, annual financial statements and other matters placed before the Board pursuant to Part A of Schedule II of the Listing Regulations.